aishah-a/rps/README.md

     + if player move and computer move are the same, display tie message
     + if player move beats computer move, display player win message
     + if player move loses to computer move, display computer win message
+***
+The brief for the project can be found [here](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors), as part of The Odin Project.